DeprecatedCode/redux-fractions/README.md

 ## Usage in a Component

-Use fractions in place of the standard redux `connect` method:
+Use redux-fractions' `connect` method in place of the standard redux `connect` method:

 ```typescript
 import React, { Component } from 'react'